vrandall66/front-end-submissions-public/1806/mod-1/linked-list/sara-tanj.md

-## Student:
+## Student: Sara & Tanj
-## Evaluator:
+## Evaluator: Louisa
 ## Notes/What To Work On:

+- some fine tuning layout details left over
+- good work divvying up the work, giving each other space to work on areas solo and regrouping to work on things together when you got stuck or needed a second set of eyes.

 ## Functional Expectations

-* Novice: Application meets all of the functional expectations in Phase One.
+partially into phase 3

 * Advanced Beginner: Application meets all of the functional expectations in Phase Two.
 * Proficient: Application meets all of the functional expectations in Phase Three.
-* Exceptional: You completed Phase Three and did something with Phase Four.

 ## COMP RECREATION / DESIGN

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## HTML

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## CSS

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## GIT & GITHUB

-* Novice
 * Advanced Beginner
 * Proficient
-* Exceptional

 ## Pairing/Collaboration

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## Technical Vocabulary

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## Surprise and Delight (optional category, but reminder: have fun!)